ronin13/ronin13.github.com/pages/code.md

 permalink: /pages/code/
 ---

-* MySQL/Innodb code on launchpad: [Launchpad](https://launchpad.net/~raghavendra-prabhu)
 * Github: [Github page](http://github.com/ronin13)

-* Local Git repo [here](http://git.wnohang.net/).
-This is for archival only, github repo for anything else.
+## Archival
+Following repos and pages are for archival only and not maintained actively.

+* Self-hosted Git repo [here](http://git.wnohang.net/).
+This has some repos (such as ones pertaining to kernel) which have not been migrated to github.
+* MySQL/Innodb code on launchpad: [Launchpad](https://launchpad.net/~raghavendra-prabhu).
 * Older sites:
     - [Github home page:](http://ronin13.github.com/)
     - [My former homepage:](http://raghuforge.googlepages.com/)